SQE Marking and Standard Setting Policy

 1.4

-The Modified Angoff method involves a panel of qualified solicitors who are familiar with day one competence considering, for each question on the assessment, how many out of ten just competent Day One solicitors would answer the question correctly.
-In reaching this judgment the group will consider the level of competency of the Day One solicitor as defined in the Threshold Standard, as set out in the SQE1 Assessment Specification.
-Prior to the panel’s consideration of each question there will be training for panel members and a discussion of the application of the Threshold Standard.
-The judgements made by the panel members are averaged for each item and summated for the assessment to give a first indication of the cut score4.
+The Modified Angoff method involves a panel of qualified solicitors who are familiar with day one competence, considering, for each question on the assessment, how many out of ten just competent Day One solicitors would answer the question correctly.
+In reaching this judgment the panel will consider the level of competency of the Day One solicitor as defined in the Threshold Standard, as set out in the SQE1 Assessment Specification.
+After providing their initial judgments (scores) on each question, panel members have an opportunity for discussion and, if deemed appropriate by any panel member, to adjust their individual score.
+Prior to the panel’s consideration of the questions there will be training for panel members and a discussion of the application of the Threshold Standard.

 1.5